sassoftware/restaf/README.md

 - Creation and management of CAS session or Compute Session
 - Reading one or more records from a cas table or SAS table
   - where clause supported
-- Update the records based on a key
+- Update the records based on a key(will update all records with that key)
 - Scrolling through the table
 - Saving the inmemory cas Table
 - Allow users to specify calculations(called handlers in this document)